 Table 1 provides a comprehensive overview of the variables used for matching and the calculation of relative frequencies of the occupational task category, the RIF regressions, and decomposition analysis.
-It explains how the administrative data encompasses both employer-employee statistics as well as regional information like settlement type of municipality where a person has registered the living place.
+It explains how the administrative data encompass both employer-employee statistics as well as regional information such as settlement type of municipality the person has registered as the living place.